Talk to us 01204 238 046

-If you are looking to bid for public sector building and construction contracts in Scotland or Northern Ireland, the Refurbishment and Modernisation (RM4) Framework presents one of the most significant opportunities for suppliers in years.
-With a staggering £900 million in total value and a clear focus on residential and non-residential building works, RM4 promises a compliant, flexible, and efficient route to public sector projects across two thriving regions.
+If you are looking to bid for public sector refurbishment and modernisation work in Scotland or Northern Ireland, the Refurbishment and Modernisation (RM4) Framework is one of the more significant upcoming opportunities currently in the pipeline.
+The notice gives an estimated value of £900 million excluding VAT, while the supporting description indicates an anticipated total framework value of around £1.2 billion across Scotland and Northern Ireland, covering both residential and non-residential building works.
 Understanding this framework and how to approach the bidding process is crucial for any contractor aiming to expand their pipeline.

 What is the RM4 Framework and Why Should Suppliers Care?

-The RM4 Framework, orchestrated by the LHC Procurement Group on behalf of the Scottish Procurement Alliance (SPA), is built for public sector organisations seeking refurbishment, improvement, and modernisation works.
-Covering everything from social housing renovations to healthcare and educational upgrades, it provides suppliers with pre-approved access to a huge swathe of public sector opportunities.
+The RM4 Framework, being developed by LHC Procurement Group on behalf of the Scottish Procurement Alliance (SPA), is intended to support public sector organisations seeking refurbishment, improvement and modernisation works.
+Covering everything from social housing improvements to wider public sector refurbishment and compliance-led works, it is intended to give contracting authorities a compliant route to market and suppliers a potential route into future public sector opportunities.

 Benefits, Bidding Considerations, and How to Prepare